-Your time commitment: In order to receive academic credit for your internship, UNC Asheville requires 35 hours for every credit earned.
-MGMT 489 is a 4 credit-hour course, therefore you are required to complete 140 hours of work total, including both classwork and fieldwork.
-This averages to about 6-9 hours of fieldwork per week during the fall or spring semesters (approx. 15 weeks) and 9-12 hours of fieldwork per week during the summer semester (approx. 9 weeks).
+Your time commitment: To receive academic credit for your internship, UNCA requires 35 hours of work for every credit earned.
+BUS 489 is a 4 credit-hour course, therefore you are required to complete 140 hours of work total, including both classwork and fieldwork.
+This averages to approximately 6-9 hours of fieldwork per week during the fall or spring semesters (approx. 15 weeks) and 9-12 hours of fieldwork per week during the summer semester (approx. 9 weeks).

-How do I secure an internship and how early should I begin the process?
+How early should I begin the process?
+Dates and Deadlines

 3-4 months before your internship begins…